Introduction to MUN Crisis Committees

 Paper Directives vs. Digital Directives

 Paper Directives, the original crisis directives, are handwritten on notepaper and are read, and responded to, by the backroom.
 The plus side of paper directives is that it is old school and crisis committees that use it say it brings about a form of interpersonal debate lost too many Model UN conferences due to the lack of electronics.
 Some of the downsides of paper directives are that they are slower to move to and from the backroom, harder to keep track of and are sometimes difficult to read due to bad handwriting.

-Digital Directives can be delivered via email, google forms or custom made software, such as DEUS crisis platform.
+Digital Directives can be delivered via email, google forms, or custom made software, such as DEUS crisis platform.
 Electronic directives have a form where the delegates write their request.
 In this age of Model UN innovation, with constantly improving software, digital directives and crisis software are constantly improving in speed and effectiveness.
 It also avoids bad handwriting and has less of a change of directives getting lost.
 Some of the downsides of digital directives are that, without active engagement from the chairs, delegates can spend their entire conference on their computers and minimally engage with other delegates in the cabinet.
-In both cases, directives are what makes the crisis committees more fun and engaging and, depending on how effective the crisis staff is, an important tool in making a crisis committee an enjoyable one.
+In both cases, directives are what make the crisis committees more fun and engaging and, depending on how effective the crisis staff is, an important tool in making a crisis committee an enjoyable one.